SDM-TIB/ckanext-datasetimporter/README.md

 ## 👤 User Guide

 ### 1. Access the Import Page
 Only admin users can access the DatasetImporter interface.
-You'll find a new button near the "+ Add Dataset" button.
+You'll find a new button near the "Batch Import" button.

 ### 2. Fill the Form
 You will need to: